jameskoster/woocommerce-product-archive-customiser/readme.txt

 == Changelog ==

+= 1.0.0 - 28/04/2016 =
+* New - All settings have been moved to the Customizer.
+Old settings should be automatically imported.
+* Tweak - Complete code tidy / removal of unused assets.
+* Tweak - Removed 'products per page' dropdown feature.
+There are various plugins on .org that do this, install one :)

 = 0.5.1 - 13/03/2016 =
-* Tweat - Change formating of "in stock" message to use php formatting instead of concatenation.
+* Tweak - Change formatting of "in stock" message to use php formatting instead of concatenation.

 = 0.5.0 - 30/01/2015 =
 * Tweak - CSS classes for new badge / categories moved to parent element.
 Props emirpprime